disco-io/disco-io/README.md

 - :lollipop: Haribo's Gummy Dinos
 - :flags: Adori, my sassy pet betta fish
 - :popcorn: Movies: Little Women, Titanic (1997), Before Sunrise, Crazy Rich Asians
-- :book: Books: Educated by Tara Westover, The Worlds I See by Fei-Fei Li, Pearl of China by Anchee Min
+- :book: Books: A Little Life by Hanya Yanagihara, The Worlds I See by Fei-Fei Li, Pearl of China by Anchee Min

 Hope you'll stick around and follow my CS progress...
 I promise I'll make a project some day that will shake the world! :)